stalj/KUE-Classes/faq/README.md

 ### I need to get more information about my classes and my participation.
 How can I do this?

 Detailed information about my office hours, their format and dates, is available on my e-card.
-Generally, start by sending me a post on the Microsoft Teams platform.
-I can assure you that 99% of problems can be solved by efficient communication on the chat.
+Generally, start by sending me a post on the Microsoft Teams.
+I can assure you that 99% of students' issues can be solved by efficient communication on the chat.
 I try to respond quickly to posts sent by students.
-If necessary, we will set up a face-to-face meeting, which will take place remotely.
-I will then call you using Microsoft Teams.
-The dates of remote meetings are given on my e-card.
-Remember to configure your webcam and microphone in advance.

 ### I have my own laptop.
 Can I use it during regular classes?